geoffles/Foobricator/doc/UserDoc.md

 #### Iterator Scopes
 Iterator scopes are a mechanism for partitioning the steps of data generation.
-An iterator is a captured set of generated values, and new values are "pulled" time a *times* element loops over the scopes that an iterator is subscribed to.
+An iterator is a captured set of generated values, and new values are "pulled" by a *times* element when it loops over the scopes that an iterator is subscribed to.

-Order of execution between scopes is not guaranteed and is controlled by the nesting of your times elements.
+Order of execution between scopes is not guaranteed and is controlled by the nesting of your *times* elements.

 ----------